 Anyone struggling to repay pre-exiting arrears should contact our non-domestic rates team via

-Please note, Scottish Government relief will be effective from the 1 April that will reduce non-domestic rates for everyone.
-Please note, due to the late notice of these changes rates bills will be issued later than normal.
+Scottish Government relief will be effective from 01 April and will reduce non-domestic rates for everyone.
+Please note, due to the late notice of these changes, rates bills will be issued later than normal.
 In addition, any ratepayer paying by Direct Debit over 12 months (April-March) will have no payment deducted in April this year and will pay over 11 instalments reflecting any entitled relief.

 I'm struggling to pay my water bills, what support can I get?